 The seriousness of carbon emissions and the resulting impacts of those emissions are starting to have a strong effect on our global environment.
 From the melting of glacial systems around the world to the increasing intensity of storms and droughts, never has humanity faced a greater challenge than what lies before us today.
 One only has to observe the historic CO2 levels over the last 800,000 years and compare those numbers to where we are today at 400ppm to get a clear picture.

 While governments talk about reducing emissions, that is only one side of the story.
 In fact, carbon sequestration, which is the draw down of carbon already in the atmosphere is equally critical in the fight against climate change.
-As there are many ideas out there to realize this, we look for solutions in the best converter of carbon that have been around for millions of years; plants and trees.
+As there are many ideas out there to realize this, we look for solutions in the best converter of carbon that have been around for millions of years; plants and better still, food crops.

 Having located two industrial partners in desalination and drip irrigation, Atmocean has all the parts to make this solution a reality and do it at an affordable price.
-In addition, there are substantial coastal areas with great wave conditions, low rainfall, and sparse populations.
+In addition, there are substantial coastal areas with great wave conditions, no rainfall, and sparse populations thereby holding no current land value.
 These areas, largely located on the west coast of South America, Australia, Africa, and Baja Mexico equate to roughly 11,000 km of available coastline for greening projects and thus a tangible opportunity to realize CO2 reductions.

-SUSTAINABLE AGRICULTURE: Each project supports up to 30 hectares of new cropland in arid coastal regions.
-By using desalinated seawater to drip-irrigate the cropland, Atmocean is not depleting over-allocated ground water or aquifers.
+SUSTAINABLE AGRICULTURE: Each project supports up to 30 hectares of new greenhouse cropland in arid coastal regions.
+By using desalinated seawater to drip-irrigate crops, Atmocean is not depleting over-allocated ground water or aquifers.
 The Atmocean zero-electricity reverse/osmosis (ZER/O™) desalination technology operates off-grid and emits no CO2 in the desalination process.

 FISHERIES: As marine fishing closures come into effect, fishery stakeholders may be forced to move away from their livelihood.
 “Greening” opens jobs in marine security & operations, water processing, agricultural operations, and system management – essentially re-purposing these stakeholders within the community and avoiding the difficult decision to move away.
-In addition, Atmocean offshore arrays help restore the ocean ecosystem, setting up future fishing opportunities.
+In addition, Atmocean arrays help restore the ocean ecosystem as they act as de facto Marine Protected Areas or MPAs.
+These artificial nurseries allow natural fishing stocks to recover, setting the area on course for future fishing opportunities.

 RURAL DEVELOPMENT: By triggering economic opportunities, jobs, and income in rural coastal areas, the local population has less incentive to move to overcrowded cities, where they often start on the “bottom rung”.
 Less migration to crowded cities means less poverty, better use of existing infrastructure, enhanced delivery of social services, and other benefits/savings.